 For over three years now Bush Heritage has used a rolling volunteer caretaker program to manage Goonderoo Reserve in Central Queensland.
-It continues to be a very popular posting and many applications came in over Christmas from dedicated folks hoping to spend a month as managers of this precious patch of Brigalow in 2018.
+It continues to be a very popular posting and many applications came in over Christmas from dedicated folks hoping to spend a month as managers of this precious patch of Brigalow.

 The program at Goonderoo is varied.
 Volunteers are involved in weed and feral animal control, infrastructure maintenance and ecological monitoring.
 Our volunteers also play an important role in supporting the Flashjack (Bridled Nailtail Wallaby) recovery work on neighbouring Avocet Conservation Reserve.